samhinshaw/stat540/homework/SamHinshawHomework.md

 ## Experimental Design

-Before we do anything, let's see what's what in our experiment
+Before we do anything, let's see what's what in our experiment, [GSE10718](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE10718)
 <blockquote>
 Gene expression patterns were assessed in normal human bronchial epithelial (NHBE) cells exposed to cigarette smoke (CS) from a typical "full flavor" American brand of cigarettes in order to develop a better understanding of the genomic impact of tobacco exposure, which can ultimately define biomarkers that discriminate tobacco-related effects and outcomes in a clinical setting.
 NHBE cells were treated with CS for 15 minutes and alterations to the transcriptome assessed at 1,2,4 and 24 hours post-CS-exposure using high-density oligonucleotide microarrays.
 </blockquote>